xjthm2019/EMFSA/README.md

 #### Datasets

-All the datasets we used can be found in [./data](https://github.com/zdxx123/EMFSA/tree/main/data)
+All the datasets we used can be found in [./data](https://github.com/zdxx123/EMFSA/tree/main/data)，but because the limit of file size, we don't upload the EmojifyData-EN dataset, whose other access method will be given below.

 We got these datasets from: